RSRawat06/NetDetect/featurizer/README.md

 # Flow featurization

-This software is for generating datasets that you can download using `python3 -m NetDetect.datasets.iscx.download`.
+This container is for generating datasets that you can download using `python3 -m NetDetect.datasets.iscx.download` in the other container.

 Unless you intend on adding a new dataset or modifying the preprocessing procedures for the default ISCX and ISOT datasets, you should not need to use this module.